 Custody level: Minimum

 Courier # 01-66-37

-In 1988, lawmakers provided two dorms for Johnston Correctional Institution as part of a $17.4 million prison construction program.
+In 1988, lawmakers provided two dorms for Johnston Correctional Center as part of a $17.4 million prison construction program.
 In 1989, another dorm was added as part of a $55 million prison construction program.
 In 1993, another dorm was added as part of an $87.5 million prison construction program.

 In 1990, construction was completed of two dorms, a kitchen, recreation building, administrative building, multi-purpose building, and chapel.
 In 1991, a third dorm and vocational building were completed.
 In April 1995, a fourth dorm was added increasing operating capacity to 644.

 In March 1992, Correction Enterprises Paint Plant moved from Central Prison to Johnston Correctional Center.
 6 Enterprise employees supervise 50 to 80 inmates who manufacture traffic paint and interior and exterior paints used by state and local governments.
 Other inmates work in the prison as maintenance workers, kitchen workers, janitors, canteen operators, clothes house operators, barbers, library clerks, teacher's aides, and chaplain clerk.

 In 1998, a modular Food Service Building was added with classroom and fully equipped kitchen.
 In 1999 Johnston Correctional Center was reclassified as an Institution.